DeliriumInTheVoid/CppND-Capstone-Snake-Game/README.md

+# Submission overview

+All libraries install with vcpkg.
+The project uses the following libraries:
+- SDL2
+- ImGui
+- nlohmann json

+Game has the three modes:

+* Single player
+* Player vs Player
+* Player vs AI Player

+### Single player
+Control the snake with the arrow keys.
+The snake will grow when it eats the food.
+The game ends when the snake collides with itself.

+### Player vs Player
+Control the first snake with the arrow keys and the second snake with the WASD keys.
+The snakes will grow when they eat the food.
+The game ends when one of the snakes collides with itself or the other snake.

+### Player vs AI Player
+Control the snake with the arrow keys.
+The snake will grow when it eats the food.
+The game ends when the snake collides with itself or the AI snake.

+If snake collides with the other snake, the game will end and despite the score of the collides snake it will lose.

+### Controls
+- Arrow keys: Move the snake (all game modes)
+- WASD keys: Move the second snake (PvP game mode)
+- P, Esc: Pause the game (all game modes)

+### New features
+- Added the new game modes
+- Added the AI player
+- Added the UI
+- Added the best score save/load for all game modes

 # CPPND: Capstone Snake Game Example

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.